franciscomejiacalles/accessibilityapp/README.md

 This is a simple android application that helps children with autism develop their emotional recognition skills.
 Following the Accessibility Theme outlined by Prof. Herbert for this course.

 # Contributing
-If you would like to contribute, please read the [Coding Standard](CODING_STANDARD.md) and contact the project lead [https://github.com/franciscomejiacalles](Francisco Mejia).
+If you would like to contribute, please read the [Coding Standard](CODING_STANDARD.md) and contact the project lead [Francisco Mejia](https://github.com/franciscomejiacalles).

 <!-- # Project Team
 Francisco